gautham-hub001/GlaceTech-training/Readme.md

 @NoArgsConstructor - default constructor
 @AllArgsConstructor - parameterized constructor with all args

-DBBrowser extension can be used in Intellij to access and write sql queries in intellij itself.
+DBBrowser extension can be used in Intellij to access and write sql queries in intellij itself instead of instead of apps like MySQL connector.

 Mapper: Mapper class has method which takes DTO object, creates a DAO object and returns it.
 Note: In service class file, you should not write like 100 lines of code, you should create another helper class which will return the required object to service class.